zhanglongx/ann-downloader/README.md

 ## Known Issues

-- [cninfo](https://www.cninfo.com.cn) has some anti-crawler mechanism, so a common error is http connection error.
+- [cninfo](https://www.cninfo.com.cn) has some anti-crawler mechanisms, so a common error is http connection error.
 This is usually solved by running it again after an interval of 1 minute.